 -- (1949) Fixed-focus 20mm lens.
 Speeds of B and I. Round viewfinder on top.

 -- (1950) Fixed-focus 20mm (fixed f4.5) lens.
 Speeds of B and I. Round viewfinder on top.
+Was there a Peace II?
+Curious minds want to know!

--- (1949) This is a tiny twin lens reflex with pop-up viewfinder.
-Fixed-focus 20mm (f3.5-11.0) lens.
-Speeds of B and I. Similar to, but not the same as, the Baby Flex.
+-- (1950) This is a tiny twin lens reflex (TLR) camera with pop-up viewfinder.
+Fixed-focus 20mm f3.5-11.0 lens.
+Speeds of B and I. Probably a later version of the Baby Flex (above).
+Also sold as the Peace Small Lef and the Sholy-Flex cameras (below).

 -- (1950) This is a tiny box camera with pop-up sportfinder and regular viewfinder.
 Fixed-focus (fixed f4.5) lens.
 Speeds of B and I.